rrDumpTruck/Obsidian.Vault/Ideas.md

 Keenan

 Radigan is arriving in opportunity at request of Lady Kyrie of the Lake of Serene.
-Now acting for the King as well in his absence due to his investigation into the second Herald's arrival in the Vein beneath Opportunity and then its abcence
+Now acting for King Damocan, but in his absence due to his investigation into the second Herald's arrival in the Fissure beneath Opportunity and then its hasty absence.

-USE G.A.U.R.D.S.  method to create a few concrete details of some cities come up with an idea of the other cities in the world.
-(Government Buildings
-Underworld Activities
-Altars
-Resources
-Defenses
-Social Hubs)

-An oversized pocketwatch sparkling silver with red accents.
+An oversized pocket-watch sparkling silver with red accents.
 Etched on the cover of the watch states "My life... for you Verona" With the Initials V. + E *Eresiod*. underneath.

-Radigan is missing since bombings, having only occasionionally shown her self at other major political events very briefly.
+Radigan is missing since bombings, having only occasionally shown her self at other major political events very briefly.

-Being the first to take form gives her a power over time by way of premonition and futuresight.
+Being the first to take form gives her a power over time by way of premonition and future-sight.

 Naming her successor has yet to be spoken of in court rulings but rumor has it she has found something big.
 Speakings of some portal found deep within the earth.